View Document

 Section 5 - Ownership and Custodianship

-(10) The chief investigator of a research project or activity is the Data Custodian and is responsible for ensuring the proper management of research data and primary materials.
-The Data Custodian may delegate this responsibility but then must document these arrangements in the research data management plan.
+(15) The chief investigator of a research project or activity is the Data Custodian and is responsible for ensuring the proper management of research data and primary materials.
+The Data Custodian may delegate this responsibility.
+If they do so, they must document these arrangements in the research data management plan.

 Top of Page